 Making a simple project plan can increase the chances of success for any clinical research tenfold.
-Under the guidance of an experienced project manager and equipped with a fully-costed feasibility analysis (check out our article for more information), a detailed plan should provide the basis for clinical protocol - and, if done well, should act as evidence when dealing with clinical trial sponsors and/or patient recruitment companies.
+Under the guidance of an experienced project manager and equipped with a fully-costed feasibility analysis, a detailed plan should provide the basis for clinical protocol - and, if done well, should act as evidence when dealing with clinical trial sponsors and/or patient recruitment companies.
 With around 86% of clinical trials failing to meet patient recruitment targets every year, it is essential that research sites continue to remind themselves of both the do’s and don’ts of trial planning.

 Check out our brief checklist below for a quick reminder of the essentials to clinical trial planning.
 Want to know more of our top tips and tricks to running successful clinical research?
 Take a look at some of the articles in our archives for information.